 The American College of Surgeons Oncology Group (ACOSOG) Z0011 trial is a randomized, multicenter trial designed to determine the effects of completion axillary node dissection on survival of patients with clinical T1 or T2 N0 M0 breast cancer who have one to two positive sentinel nodes.
 Patients were treated with lumpectomy with whole breast irradiation and adjuvant systemic therapy.
 Clinical and tumor characteristics were similar between a group of 445 patients randomized to axillary lymph node dissection (ALND) and a group of 446 patients randomized to sentinel lymph node dissection (SLND) alone.
 At a median follow-up of 6.3 years, locoregional recurrences were uncommon, occurring in 3.1% of ALND and 1.6% of SLND patients (P = .11).
 Only age (≤ 50 years) and higher Bloom-Richardson scores were associated with locoregional recurrence by multivariate analysis.
 Number of positive sentinel nodes, size of the sentinel node metastasis, and number of lymph nodes removed were not associated with locoregional recurrence.
 The omission of ALND in this group of patients did not result in inferior survival.
 The 5-year overall survival was 91.8% (95% confidence interval [CI], 89.1–94.5) with ALND and 92.5% (95% CI, 90–95.1) with SLND alone; 5-year disease-free survival was 82.2% (95% CI, 78.3–86.3) with ALND and 83.9% (95% CI, 80.2–87.9) with SLND alone.
-A drawback of this study is its early closure and accrual of less than one-half of the targeted enrollment population; nonetheless, its findings are having immediate implications for clinical practice.
+A drawback of this study is its early closure and accrual of less than one-half of the targeted enrollment population; nonetheless, its findings have immediate implications for clinical practice.
 It is important to note that the Z0011 trial did not include patients undergoing mastectomy, lumpectomy without radiotherapy, partial-breast irradiation, or neoadjuvant therapy.
 In those patients, ALND remains standard practice when SLND identifies a positive SLN.